berlinplan/berlinplan.github.io/readme.md

 <sub> Imagine there were no economic differences between living and working in a 3rd-world  & an industrial country, would anyone be a refugee anymore? </sub>

-## a Migrant fled his country Against social  & Religious values, to Support a more Psychopathic System, which increase inequality, is fully integropaths.
+a Migrant,who leave his country Against social  & Religious Principal, to endorse a more Psychopathic System which perpetuates inequality, is fully psychopathegriert.

 #### Why do migrants reject the traditions of people in a psychopathic system?